AnWiercze/NanopoReaTA/README.md

 ### Preprocessing stop and go

 For the following analytical steps the preprocessing should be temporarily stopped and the completion of the running iteration should be awaited.
-The stop preprocessing button on the left side causes the pipeline to stop after each completed processing iteration.
+The stop preprocessing button on the left side causes the pipeline to stop after each completed preprocessing iteration.
 Subsequently, all the analytical steps of interest can be performed.
 The resume preprocessing button causes the pipeline to continue once all the analytical steps of interest are performed.

 ### Gene-wise analysis